 - comments received from consultees – e.g. from other authorities, from officers within the local authority and from local organisations such as a town or parish councils and from neighbouring / adjacent properties

-If You Wish to Comment on an Application – perhaps to support or object to it, there will be a link to a web page to allow you to do that.
-Do be aware that any comments you make will be published, being made available on the Council’s website as part of a list of consultees’ responses.
+If you wish to comment on an application, perhaps to support or object, there will be a link to a web page to allow you to do that.
+Be aware that any comments you make will be published, being made available on the council’s website as part of a list of consultees’ responses.
+For more information see How do I comment on a planning application?

 - the date a decision was taken